 This article explains what the Property Ombudsman is and how its code of practice works.

-The Property Ombudsman (TPO) Code of Practice provides tenants and landlords with a redress scheme for disputes with letting agents.
+The Property Ombudsman (TPO) Code of Practice is part of the wider Property Ombudsman scheme.
+It provides tenants and landlords with a redress scheme for disputes with letting agents.

 Highlights: